travis-ci/dpl/README.md

  * **timeout**: Optional.
 The function execution time at which Lambda should terminate the function.
 Defaults to 3 (seconds).
  * **memory_size**: Optional.
 The amount of memory in MB to allocate to this Lambda.
 Defaults to 128.
  * **runtime**: Optional.
 The Lambda runtime to use.
 Defaults to `node`.
+ * **publish**: If `true`, a [new version](http://docs.aws.amazon.com/lambda/latest/dg/versioning-intro.html#versioning-intro-publish-version) of the Lambda function will be created instead of replacing the code of the existing one.

 #### Examples: